 That legal conclusion, shared by the Fourth Circuit, is at odds with the view of six other federal Courts of Appeals, and that conflict was the basis of the petition for writ of certiorari that Skinner filed with the Supreme Court in February as Skinner v.
 Switzer, No. 09-9000.

 Following the Supreme Court decision, the case was remanded to the U.S. Court of Appeals for the 5th Circuit and then remanded to the U.S. District Court - Northern District of Texas.
 During this same time the state court case continued and the state withdrew its objection to DNA testing.
-As such, Skinner filed a motion to dismiss the federal case and it was granted, so he is proceeding on the state case alone.
-Skinner is currently held in a death row unit for the Texas Department of Criminal Justice in Livingston, Texas.
+As such, Skinner filed a motion to dismiss the federal case and it was granted, so he was proceeding on the state case alone.

 Attorneys for Petitioner (Party name: Henry W. Skinner)